 Halting midway through your road trip to heavy paranthas and sabzis dripping in oil, served in traditional steel thalis with lots of onions and green chillis – priceless!
-Speaking of personal experience, the most appealing, intriguing and adventurous bits of my road trips have been credited to the simplest, most humble roadside meals!
+Writing from personal experience, the most appealing, intriguing and adventurous bits of my road trips have been credited to the simplest, most humble roadside meals!

 The roadside dhabas have a charm of their own, watching interstate truckers stopping over, sitting on the bamboo khatiyas, a la Bollywood!
 The dramatic highway dhabas have a lot to their credit…. some, legendary enough to be listed as the best in the country!
 That is exactly what my attempt here is.
 These highway Dhabas in North India are popular, modest yet inviting…. the best!